Totoleheros/tppa-compliant-motorized-polar-alignment/HARDWARE_V2.md

   - Parts in **green** in the model: CNC aluminium (JLCCNC recommended).
   - Parts in **blue**: 3D-printed (PLA+CF or PETG).

+- 🎬 **Kinematic simulation (Fusion 360):** [V2 ALT Bielle — Full Travel Range](https://youtu.be/YnkVJ2hzqB0) — watch the bielle mechanism sweep from −2° to +10°, pivot geometry and T8 drive in motion.

 ---

 ## ⚖️ Mechanical Design — Load Path